Microck/waterWAV/README.md

 ![waterwav](https://github.com/user-attachments/assets/f7bc0b37-05bd-4cc1-917d-88eb61287cfd)

-# Audio Spectrogram Watermarker

-A Python script to embed visual watermarks (images) into audio file spectrograms using STFT.

 ## Overview

 This tool allows you to take an image and embed it as a visual pattern within the spectrogram of an audio file.
 The process involves performing a Short-Time Fourier Transform (STFT) on the audio, preparing the image as a mask, and then attenuating specific frequency components in the audio corresponding to the dark areas of the image.
 This creates a "hidden" image in the audio's frequency representation, often visible when the audio is analyzed with a spectrogram viewer.